BARarch/open-resume/reference-materials-cover-letters/cov-journalism-Quivers-Hearst.md

-Dear Representative,
+Dear Hearst Journalism Fellowship Program -Developer Track Representative,

+Apologies for the late application.
+I was made aware of this program from a mentor and friend this afternoon.
 I am truly honored to have an opportunity to work within this group!
 I seek to learn and grow in the media industry.

 A little about me-
-As a freelance software engineer and data visualization specialist, I bring extensive experience as an analyst though the use of modern digital and internet research tools.
+As a freelance software engineer and data visualization specialist, I bring extensive experience as an analyst though the use of digital and internet research tools.
 I have a passion for data in media content.
 On the side, I do competitive coding.

 I like to do those software interview questions, and see it as kind of a sport!

 Currently, I'm in the process of starting a blog and video channel for algorithm and data structure coding solutions.

 You can see my repo of coding solutions: https://github.com/BARarch/My-Hackerranks